Elad Levy: Early life and education

-Levy was born in Tiberias, Israel in 1972.
-His father went to medical school in Italy, where Dr. Levy learned to speak Italian, in addition to English in school and Hebrew at home.
+Levy was born in Tiberias, Israel in 1972 where he lived with his parents and grandparents.
+His father went to medical school in Italy, where Levy learned to speak Italian, in addition to English in school and Hebrew at home.
 At the age of seven, he immigrated to the United States.
 After his father's residency training in obstetrics and gynecology in New York City, his family settled in rural northern upstate New York close to Montreal, where his dad joined a solo Obstetrics and gynecology practice.
 Growing up, Levy spent his summers with his father's family in Israel.
-Dr. Levy went onto attend local schools before his last two years of High School, which he spent at Choate Rosemary Hall, a private boarding school in Wallingford, Connecticut.
+Levy attended local schools before his last two years of High School, which he spent at Choate Rosemary Hall, a private boarding school in Wallingford, Connecticut.

 Higher education and training

 Levy went to Dartmouth College to study molecular biology and biochemistry.
 He began medical school in 1993 at The George Washington University School of Medicine & Health Sciences in Washington, D.C., where he became interested in Orthopedic Surgery.
 However, when he did not secure the summer orthopedic internship after his freshman year, he chose to do a summer research project with Dr. Laligam Sekhar, the Chairman of Neurosurgery at George Washington University at the time, since then neurosurgery became his focus.